marcusoftnet/marcusoftnet.github.io/_posts/2007-08-28-morning-devotional-by-friend-of-mine.md

 blogger_orig_url: http://www.marcusoft.net/2007/08/morning-devotional-by-friend-of-mine.html
 ---

 This week a friend of mine, Miriam Kjellgren, is featured on a radio show in Sweden.
 She is responsible for the morning devotionals in P1.

-She also is one of the wisest persons i know so the programs will be well worth listening to.
+She also is one of the wisest persons I know so the programs will be well worth listening to.
 You can listen to them for 30 days after broadcast [here](http://www.sr.se/cgi-bin/P1/program/sandningsarkiv.asp?programID=1320).

 The music in between is Enfield Band playing the Light of the World.
-Brass, Miriam, i am so impressed ;)
+Brass, Miriam, I am so impressed ;)